University Administrative Policies

 3.2.3.4.
 Checks Received for an Unknown Purpose

-When a check is received by a University department, and the purpose is unknown, the check should be sent to the Cashier Department immediately.
-If the Cashier Department cannot identify the appropriate index for deposit, the check is deposited to a holding index.
-When the appropriate index is identified, the amount is transferred from the holding index.
+When a check is received by a University department, and the purpose is unknown, the check should be sent to the Bursar’s Office immediately.
+If the University department and Bursar’s office cannot identify the appropriate index for deposit, the check is held in safekeeping (check details logged and check locked in a safe).
+If the check purpose is not identified within 30 days, the check will be returned to the issuer.

 3.2.4.
 Credit Card Payments

 The University accepts payments made by MasterCard, Visa, Discover, and American Express.
-Departments that wish to begin accepting credit card payments must obtain prior approval from the Treasury Department to enter into a credit card processing agreement or to acquire electronic credit card data entry equipment.
+Departments that wish to accept credit card payments for goods sold or services rendered must obtain prior approval from the University Treasurer to enter into a credit card processing agreement or to acquire electronic credit card data entry equipment.

-UNM must comply with the Payment Card Industry Data Security Standards (PCI-DSS); therefore, the following PCI-DSS requirements apply to all employees in UNM departments accepting credit card transactions:
+UNM must comply with the Payment Card Industry Data Security Standards (PCI-DSS) and other applicable PCI standards; therefore, PCI requirements apply to all employees in UNM departments accepting credit card transactions.
+Credit Card Processing policies are described in UAP 7215 (“Credit Card Processing”).

-Employees must report any known or suspected violations immediately to Credit, Collections, and Merchant Services (CCMS) .
+Employees must report any known or suspected non-compliance immediately to the UNM Treasury Department.
 If an actual or suspected incident of identity theft occurs, it should be immediately reported to the UNM Police Department.
 For more information pertaining to identity theft refer to UAP 2040 ("Identity Theft Prevention Program").

 3.2.5.
 Electronic Transfer of Funds

-Departments wishing to accept wire transfer payments must contact the Credit, Collections, and Merchant Services Department for specific requirements.
+Departments wishing to accept wire transfer payments must contact the Treasury Department for specific requirements.
 The department accepting the wire transfer payment may be charged any wire transfer fees assessed by the bank.

 3.3.
 Segregation of Duties